This article is part of the series

 - tickets to an event

+The best advice I can give is to listen carefully, watch carefully, and learn what that person gravitates to.
 The more you know the person and specifically what they like, the better gifts you can give.
-For some people, giving a gift that you've made is more meaningful.

 Giving words of affirmation